Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Softer skins like a mohair/nylon blend will better roll or fold into a smaller package.
 However, even a blend like the G3 Alpinist + Glide with bulky attachments will not be extremely packable.

 If packability is extremely important, consider a different type of skin.
-The most packable we tested are the Contour Guide Pure and the Contour Hybrid Mix.
-However, again this is in part due to the fact that Contour heat welds their tail attachments, which is a brilliant idea when it comes to packability, but not the most durable option.
+The most packable we tested are the Pomoca Free Pro, Contour Guide Pure and the Contour Hybrid Mix.
+However, again, this is in part due to the fact that these skins heat-weld their tail attachments, which is a brilliant idea when it comes to packability but not the most durable option.

 The Contour Hybrid Mix is extremely packable, but it’s adhesive only performs consistently on warm spring tours like this one up Mt.
 Aetna (13,745′) near Salida, Colo.; (photo/Elk Raven Photography)